CarsonSun2207/Travas_Pro/README.md

 But it doesn't end there.
 Imagine Travas encountering a traffic light displaying a vibrant red hue.
 Even when the light turns green, his vehicle, guided by our intelligent system, remains stationary if pedestrians persist ahead.
 A fusion of obstacle awareness and traffic signal synchronization ensures not just safety but an efficient and harmonious flow of traffic.

-project  preponderance
+### Project  Preponderance
+1. System flexibility
-1. System flexibility： Line tracking and obstacle avoidance in real life: The integrated functionalities can be utilised to navigate through complex road conditions especially when pedestrians crossing the road ignoring the traffic light.
-In a real-life scenario, the programme can be extended to follow a designated road path instead of line track in this project
+    - Line tracking and obstacle avoidance in real-life
+       - The integrated functionalities can be utilised to navigate through complex road conditions especially when pedestrians crossing the road ignoring the traffic light.
+       - In a real-life scenario, the programme can be extended to follow a designated road path instead of line track in this project
+2. Driving Safety
-2. Driving safety: At the traffic entrance with a large volume of traffic, our system can greatly control the accident rate after optimization, giving great security to urban traffic
+    - At the traffic entrance with a large volume of traffic, our system can greatly control the accident rate after optimization, giving great security to urban traffic
+3. Humanistics
-3. Humanistics: Also, the code has performed outstanding capability to prioritise pedestrians’ lives beyond path-navigating, illustrating great care of humanistics.
+    - Also, the code has performed outstanding capability to prioritise pedestrians’ lives beyond path-navigating, illustrating great care of humanistic.

 ## Hardware Requirements

 - Acquired Raspberry Pi 4B board ×2